awslabs/data-solutions-framework-on-aws/website/docs/constructs/library/data-lake-storage.md

 # DataLakeStorage

 We provide this construct to create a storage layer for your data lake with AWS best-practices.
-At the high level, ***DataLakeStorage*** creates three [Amazon S3](https://aws.amazon.com/s3) buckets configured specifically a for data lake on AWS.
+At the high level, ***DataLakeStorage*** creates three [Amazon S3](https://aws.amazon.com/s3) buckets configured specifically for data lake on AWS.
 By default these buckets are named *Bronze*, *Silver*, and *Gold* to represent [different data layers](https://docs.aws.amazon.com/prescriptive-guidance/latest/defining-bucket-names-data-lakes/data-layer-definitions.html).
 You can customize bucket names according to your needs.

 ## Overview